LGBTQ+, Tours & attractions

 A born and raised Windy City girl, Rosalind Cummings-Yeates loves to show visitors and locals the multi-dimensional appeal of her town.
-She’s a writer who specializes in travel and arts topics for local and international media.
-Her book, Exploring Chicago Blues (History Press) is a guide to the Chicago blues scene as well as its history.
-Follow her adventures on her blog Farsighted Fly Girl and on Twitter and Instagram.
+She’s a writer who specializes in travel and arts topics for local and international publications.
+She’s the author of the guidebooks Moon 52 Things to Do in Chicago (Avalon) and Exploring Chicago Blues (History Press).
+She lives in Rogers Park; follow her adventures on Instagram and TikTok.

 The significance of Black history in Chicago has helped shape the city into a cultural and economic powerhouse.
 And there’s no better time to discover…